 The third scripted film:

 My third film was a remake of my second, this time around called “Cotton No More” (10 minutes, 2009), and set in America rather than in Ireland.
 The film was meant to feel grittier than its predecessor.
-Rich scripted dialogue for the film this time, and he has continued to script dialogue for my films.
+The Vice Admiral scripted dialogue for the film this time, and he has continued to script dialogue for my films.
 On these early films I was basically formalizing working arrangements with a screenplay writer, musicians, and various actors (Eventually a pen and ink artist would join as well).

 The fourth scripted film: